Frequently Asked Questions about Plastic Surgery

 A: Financing may be available.
 Call to schedule a consultation.

-A: These are the most prevalent types of plastic surgery:
+Explore the most common types of plastic surgery:

 Abdominoplasty (“tummy tuck”): reshaping and firming of the abdomen